igorgue/pjson/README.md

 ###Install

+Install `pygments`:

+    pip install pygments

+or, if you run as root:

+    sudo pip install pygments

-Just copy and paste this:
+And copy and paste this:

     curl https://raw.github.com/igorgue/pjson/master/pjson > ~/bin/pjson